xmake-io/xmake-idea/README.md

 A XMake integration in IntelliJ IDEA.

+It is deeply integrated with [xmake](https://github.com/tboox/xmake) and Intellij-IDEA to provide a convenient and fast cross-platform c/c++ development and building.

+And It also support other Intellij-based platform, like Clion, Android Studio and etc.

 You need install [xmake](https://github.com/tboox/xmake) first and a project with `xmake.lua`.

 Please see [xmake-github](https://github.com/tboox/xmake) and [website](http://xmake.io) if you want to known more about xmake.